freecityhacks/fch-docs/GOVERNANCE.md

   - leads to non-viable projects failing quickly, and
   - provides opportunities for other community members.
 - Avoid bureaucracy, i.e., the life cycle should be as informal as possible,
-- Encourage Free City Hacks-related projects to be hosted on our official platform rather than elsewhere, and
+- Encourage Yonder Hacks-related projects to be hosted on our official platform rather than elsewhere, and
 - Set clear expectations to vendors, upstream and downstream projects, and community members.

 ## Principles

 ### Openness

-Free City Hacks is open to all individuals in their individual capacities, and provides the same opportunity to all.
+Yonder Hacks is open to all individuals in their individual capacities, and provides the same opportunity to all.
 Everyone participates with the same rules.
 There are no rules to exclude, prima facie, any potential individual contributors, which include individuals associated with direct competitors in the marketplace.

 ### Transparency